 Informed by my interactions and coaching people in a wide variety of organisational contexts I advocate that there is an urgency and value to this inquiry.
 As there are many leaders and managers who are walking the corridors of power and are actively cultivating a better more generative way of working, but all too often these good intentions fall short of the mark.
 Turning into energy draining and soul-crunching bureaucratic patterns of reductive economic exchange.
 In which value is solely measured through an the increase in consumer growth, return on investment and individual performance.
-Which collectively is rooted in a global cultural methodology of take, make and waste.

 In our hearts we known that this world of unrelenting consumption and economic self-interest will not change unless we face our inner most fears and consciously choose to change our ways by turning towards life sustaining business practices.
 Now is the time when we each need to take responsibility for the work places we co-create.
 We need to wake up and stop denying that our old ways of working will suffice.
 If we stop for a moment and listen then we can hear how the time we are living in is urging us to become radically alive and achieve our fullest potential.
 This requires a courageous participation that is centred in purposeful collaboration that reaches beyond individual self interest.
 Catalysing inclusive not divisive behaviour which starts with us intentionally giving our full attention to acts of openness not judgement and kindness not criticism.